In case you missed it see what’s in this section

 If you want to save time make sure that you label every box that you are using.
 If you mark the boxes clearly with their chosen room destination you won’t waste time on arrival trying to work out what should go where.

 If you don’t have too many possessions you could simply hire a van for the weekend and carry out the move yourself.
-Alternatively, if the idea of lugging heavy boxes doesn’t appeal to you, then get estimates from a range of removal companies.
+Alternatively, if the idea of lugging heavy boxes doesn’t appeal to you, then get moving quotes from a range of moving companies.
 Never simply accept the first quote that you are offered, prices do vary.
 Some companies will even pack up your goods for you if your time is really at a premium.

 Farm Out the Kids